1995parham/dotfiles/README.md

 Because there are software applications like [Microsoft Office](https://www.office.com/) that are only available on Windows, I install Windows using [KVM](https://www.redhat.com/en/topics/virtualization/what-is-KVM) or VMWare Fusion on my host machine to use them.
-Based on my naming schema, I named it `Roger`.
+Based on my naming schema, I named it `Rager`.

 ### What do we need to do after installation?